photon1503/az-native/demos/03-containers/02-publish/readme.md

 Execute [publish-images.azcli](/demos/03-containers/02-publish/publish-images.azcli) to build and publish to Azure Container Registry.

->Note: Remove existing `node_modules` and `.angular` folders in `config-ui`, if present to reduce upload time to Azrue container registry.
+>Note: Remove existing `node_modules` and `.angular` folders in `config-ui`, if present to reduce upload time to Azure container registry.